katorrazo/DevOps-Demo/Lab_1.md

 ## Step 2: Clone the Repository

-- Go to Repos
+- Go to Repos Tab
 - Select to clone in VS Code
-###### if a dialog box appears, prompting you to allow an extension to open the repo URI, select Open
 - Create a folder in your local machine to use for this repository
 - VS Code prompts you to open the repository, select Open